mia-platform/documentation/docs/marketplace/add_to_marketplace/add_item_by_type/add_custom_resource.md

 ## Defined the new Custom Resource

 ::: info
-In the paragraphs to follow, wwe are going to use the `miactl` tool to show how to create a new Custom Resource.
+In the paragraphs to follow, we are going to use the `miactl` tool to show how to create a new Custom Resource.
 :::

 First of all, we need to create a new file that includes the marketplace information and the Custom Resource that we want to add.